 Acknowledging the importance of cultural differences between countries such as the United States and Mozambique, and even between regions and provinces within Mozambique, particular attention needs to be paid to beliefs and traditions that can be facilitators or barriers to HIV prevention and behavior change within the Mozambican context.

-Positive Prevention Trainings
+Positive Prevention in-service Trainings

 - Advancing HIV Prevention Initiative, Division of HIV/AIDS Prevention, Centers for Disease Control and Prevention, (2003). http://www.cdc.gov/hiv/topics/prev_prog/AHP/default.htm